 technology at a firm in Menlo Park, CA

 GAO has published a number of technology assessments on established and emerging technology.
 We also continue to provide evidence-based analysis to assist policymakers with the privacy and security implications of technology, as well as the management of federal investments in technology and science.
 In October 2020, we established the Polaris Council, a body of interdisciplinary science and technology policy experts, to advise us on emerging science & technology issues facing Congress and the nation.

 Our technology assessments explain the consequences that certain technology will have on the federal government—and on society as a whole.

 Economic competiveness.
-Our work has covered a range of topics including artificial intelligence, connectivity and the Internet of Things, innovation in data analytics, and 3D printing.
+Our work has covered a range of topics including artificial intelligence, connectivity and the Internet of Things, innovation in data analytics, chemical innovation, and 3D printing.

 Energy and the environment.
-We’ve reported on topics like improving municipal freshwater scarcity, reducing freshwater use in hydraulic fracturing and thermoelectric power plant cooling, and climate engineering.
+We’ve reported on topics like protecting the electric grid, addressing municipal freshwater scarcity, reducing freshwater use in thermoelectric power plant cooling, and climate engineering.

 Health care.
-We’ve evaluated enabling rapid diagnoses of infectious diseases and the implications of nanomanufacturing on human health, and the use of artificial intelligence in drug discovery and development.
-We are currently investigating the impact of artificial intelligence on health care.
+We’ve evaluated enabling rapid diagnoses of infectious diseases, the implications of nanomanufacturing on human health, and the use of artificial intelligence in drug discovery and development.
+We are currently investigating artificial intelligence technologies to augment patient care.